 KESTENBAUM: The team had planned to release its results around now, but there have been problems.

 EVERITT: This is a prophecy that people make to you before you launch a spacecraft.
 Well, you're going to find that all things you knew were going to be impossibly difficult will work perfectly.
 And some things that couldn't possibly cause you any trouble will be the real issue.

 KESTENBAUM: And there are issues.
 The results so far are 1,000 times less precise than what the team had designed for.
 Much of the unexpected trouble came from the gyroscopes.
 The spheres inside carried small patches of electric charge, which suddenly disturbed their motion.
 Everitt says he thinks the team will be able to subtract the disturbance and correct the data, improving the overall accuracy by a factor of a hundred.

 EVERITT: I am completely confident.
 Of course, a critical person should ask, is my confidence justified?

 KESTENBAUM: Everitt presented his results at the conference.
 One physicist, Eanna Flanagan from Cornell, sat with a notebook and a selection of fine-point pens for writing out equations.
 He is withholding judgment.

-Mr. EANNA FLANAGAN (Associate Professor of Physics, Cornell University): I'm hopeful that they can push to the levels of activity, which they said they could, because that was a very expensive experiment.
+EANNA FLANAGAN: I'm hopeful that they can push to the levels of activity, which they said they could, because that was a very expensive experiment.
 A lot of resource went into it, it would be a shame if (unintelligible) it's essentially a failure.
 But I don't think it's disappointing yet.